top of page

 Healing Hearts ministry is the light at the end of what seems like a dark tunnel for children, teens and adults.

-For those who have lost a loved one to suicide, the Family Life Office along with the support of Archbishop John C. Wester would like to announce a new support group for individuals who have lost a loved one to suicide.
-The program, "Together with God" is being led by suicide loss survivors.
-An upcoming workshop will be available in fall 2023 (location and dates TBD).
-For more information, visit our events page.
+For those who have lost a loved one to suicide, the Family Life Office along with the support of Archbishop John C. Wester, offers a Suicide Loss Support Group which is led by suicide loss survivors.
+Dates vary throughout the year, so please visit our events page frequently or contact the Family Life Office.
 This program is funded by the The Catholic Foundation.

 For complete information on Healing Hearts, click here.
 If private therapy is desired, the ASF Therapists Referral Network offers a list of counselors who have received special training about the theologies, traditions and values of the Catholic faith.